arXiv/arxiv-docs/mkdocs/docs/help/ir.md

 information included by submitters, and when it is present there is wide variation in the writing of institution names which makes matching difficult.
-However, arXiv does maintain [authority records](authority) linking articles to author accounts.
+However, arXiv does maintain [authority records](/help/authority.md) linking articles to author accounts.
 This linkage is automatic for the submitting author but co-authors must claim-ownership after announcement in order to be linked.
-Additionally, user accounts may be linked with [ORCID iDs](orcid) and then a public display of all arXiv articles linked to that ORCID iD is available on arXiv in both human an machine-readable forms.
+Additionally, user accounts may be linked with [ORCID iDs](/help/orcid.md) and then a public display of all arXiv articles linked to that ORCID iD is available on arXiv in both human an machine-readable forms.
 With these linkages in place, if you know the ORCID iDs of your institutions' researchers it is then possible to find all their articles on arXiv.

-The ability to link arXiv accounts with [ORCID iDs](orcid) was introduced in early 2015 and we suggest that institutions interested in identifying articles by their researchers encourage both claiming article ownership and ORCID iD linkage.
+The ability to link arXiv accounts with [ORCID iDs](/help/orcid.md) was introduced in early 2015 and we suggest that institutions interested in identifying articles by their researchers encourage both claiming article ownership and ORCID iD linkage.

 ### Example

-Consider the article [arXiv:1505.00009](/abs/1505.00009) which was submitted by first author Jonathan Heckman.
+Consider the article [arXiv:1505.00009](https://arxiv.org/abs/1505.00009) which was submitted by first author Jonathan Heckman.
 Ownership was later claimed by co-author David R. Morrison who has also associated his ORCID iD with his arXiv account.
 If staff at UC Santa Barbara (UCSB), where David R.